ah584d/fireworks/README.md

 ## Installation

+1.make sure you run with node 18 and above
-1. git clone git@github.com:ah584d/crs.git
+2. git clone git@github.com:ah584d/fireworks.git
-2. cd stkOverFlow
+3. cd fireworks
-3. npm ci -d
+4. npm ci -d
-4. cd ios
+5. cd ios
-5. pod install
+6. pod install
-6. run Xcode and open ios folder, then press play button, it will take a few minutes and will launch the application
+7. run Xcode and open ios folder, then press play button, it will take a few minutes and will launch the application

 ## Usage